Towns of Mexico

 Updated: February 19, 2022 08:15h

 We have created the most complete list of towns and cities in Mexico in the whole Internet, with almost 247,000 official locations, according to Mexican authorities.
 In addition, we have registered several thousand different localities, totalling almost 330,000 positions.
 With this list you can admire these towns, the beauty of their cobblestone streets, their facades, their landscapes and, above all, their people.
-For each one of the Mexican towns we have registered, we show a map of their location, as well as photos or demographic statistics (for example, the percentage of the population that speaks indigenous languages), as well as useful information on hotels or restaurants.
+For each one of the Mexican towns we have registered, we show a map of their location, as well as pictures or demographic statistics (for example, the percentage of the population that speaks indigenous languages), as well as useful information on hotels or restaurants.
 Browse through the following list of towns, sorted by state, and locate a small city you want to visit or the small village where you or your ancestors were born.

 What are the towns of Mexico?

 The towns of Mexico are small localities, many of them villages in remote rural areas, which still keep intact the cultural essence of a whole country, the lifestyle of decades ago, its gastronomy, the decoration of its streets and its houses.
 It's true that you can go sightseeing in Mexico and visit its beaches, its big cities, or its famous Aztec and Mayan pyramids.
 But in the small towns you can taste how the Mexicans really are in their daily life, know centennial customs, indigenous languages that endure after thousands of years, and authentic gastronomy at an affordable price.
-That's why we recommend you to browse the extensive directory of PueblosAmeria.com, with tens of thousands of towns with less than 100 inhabitants, analyze their statistics, see their photos, and thus be able to plan a trip to the center of Mexican culture.
+That's why we recommend you to browse the extensive directory of PueblosAmeria.com, with tens of thousands of towns with less than 100 inhabitants, analyze their statistics, see their pictures, and thus be able to plan a trip to the center of Mexican culture.
 You can also find out interesting things, such as the fact that the town of Tangamandapio does exist.

 Magical Towns of Mexico